silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 h = ctx->H[7];
 ```

 The next part is the essence of the algorithm.
-It uses two temporary variables, called `T1` and `T2` that in turn extensively use our predefined functions like `S1`, `CH`, `MAJ`, as well as constants `K` and message schedule `W`.
+It uses two temporary variables, called `T1` and `T2` that extensively use our predefined functions like `S1`, `CH`, and `MAJ`, as well as constants `K` and message schedule `W`.
 After that we shift working variables by one, gradually mixing values of temporary variables.
 Over 64 iterations, variables are mixed pretty well:

 ```c
 for (int t = 0; t < 64; t++) {